-Madakari Nayaka & Hyder Ali: Fall of Chitradurga
+Madakari Nayaka and Hyder Ali: Fall of Chitradurga

-Chitradurga (Chitaldrug of the British) in Karnataka was governed by local chieftains long before the rise of the Vijayanagara empire.
+Chitradurga, also known as Chitaldrug during the British rule, is a historical city in Karnataka that was ruled by local chieftains long before the Vijayanagara empire came into power.
 By the 1500s, it was largely dominated by Bedar (Valmiki) families who traced their origins to southern Andhra Pradesh.
 They gained the attention of the Vijayanagara rulers through various acts of bravery and courage.
 Matti Thimmanna Nayaka was appointed as the first Nayaka of Chitradurga by the Vijayanagar emperor Saluva Narasimha Raya.

 Thimmanna Nayaka's son Obanna, assumed independence and took the title of Madakari (meaning: rutting elephant) Nayaka.
 Madakari Nayaka V (r: 1754-1779) was the last and most powerful ruler of Chitradurga.